msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ## Alternatives Considered

-> Briefly discuss any alternative solutions or approaches that were considered and the reasons for focusing on the proposed system.

 In the initial conceptualization phases of this project, several alternative solutions and approaches for providing Learning Management System capabilities within public school settings were considered.
 These alternatives broadly fell into two categories: leveraging existing commercial or established open-source platforms and adopting different technical development methodologies.